31core/anicat-rs/README.md

 * Static typping
 * Compling-time memory management
 * Cross platform
+* Register-based virtual machine

 ## Bugs & Reports
-You can report a bug or share your ideas by E-mail `im31core@yandex.com`.
+You can report a bug or share your ideas by email `im31core@yandex.com`.